 This museum is located at the intersection of Cromwell and Exhibition Road adjacent to both the Victoria and Albert Museum and the Science Museum, so you may want to consider visiting them while in the area.

-For more information about the Natural History Museum as well as exhibitions and hours see the official website link above.
+For more information about the Natural History Museum as well as exhibitions and hours see the official website link below.

 - Monday: 10:00 AM – 5:50 PM